pszemraj/textsum/README.md

 An extension/generalization of the [document summarization](<https://huggingface.co/spaces/pszemraj/document-summarization>) space on huggingface.
 The purpose of this package is to provide a simple interface for using summarization models on text documents of arbitrary length.

+⚠️ **WARNING**: _This package is a WIP and is not ready for production use.
+Some things may not work yet._ ⚠️

 ## Installation

 ```bash